coaxial/docker-freeswitch/for_adhearsion/README.md

-# FreeSWITCH for MushiMushi

-## What is this docker container about?
-It is the base image I use to build my [MushiMushi](https://github.com/coaxial/mushimushi) VoIP app.
+# Adhearsion in a Docker container

-## What is MushiMushi?
+## What is Adhearsion?
-It is a VoIP app based on [Adhearsion](http://adhearsion.com).
-It's essentially a clean rewrite of [Oysterisk](https://github.com/Coaxial/oysterisk).
+It is a framework to create VoIP apps.
+More info: [adhearsion.com](http://www.adhearsion.com/)